 2.2.
 To meet minimum requirements in terms of quality management, testing centres shall comply with the requirements laid down by the authorising Contracting Party.
 Testing centres shall ensure the objectivity and the high quality of the technical inspections.

 3. Inspectors

-3.1. .
+3.1.
+Before an inspector may carry out periodic technical inspections, it shall be verified that that person has the appropriate knowledge, experience and skills.

 3.2.
+Contracting Parties or competent authorities shall ensure that inspectors receive the appropriate initial and refresher training or undergo appropriate examination, including in theoretical and practical elements, to enable them to be authorised to carry out technical inspections.

 3.3.
 Inspectors, when carrying out technical inspections, should act independently and their judgement should not be affected by conflicts of interest, including those of an economic or personal nature.